Skip to Content

 • Terms: throughput Θ (kg/h), energy/kg ε, idle fraction ι.

 • 3.2.
-Energy-Aware Auctions (HMA Core):
+Energy-Aware Auctions (HMA Core).

-• Implemented as gossamer.alloc.energy_market with Leviathan queues.
+• Implemented as gossamer.algorithms.coordination.hma with Leviathan queues.

 • 3.3.
 Depot Buffers and Micro Policies: